TheIoTLearningInitiative/IBMInternetOfThings/documentation/Watson.md

 https://console.ng.bluemix.net/

-Service and APIs > USE SERVICES AND APIS
+Service and APIs > USE SERVICES AND APIS > Internet of Things